minity-script/minity/docs/SYNTAX.md

 ### Tagging functions
 You can tag functions when you create them.
-Mclang will automatically generate the correct JSON files for function tags.
+Minity will automatically generate the correct JSON files for function tags.

 ````
 function hello_overworld() #greet {